RaphaelBraunstein/habit_Tracker/README.md

 - The database will be initialized in the background while starting the app.
 So no further steps are needed to run the app!
 - Now you run the habit tracking app!

+##### Be aware that this project was built for educational purposes.
+In order to fill the db with the testdata, the db will be dropped at the beginning of each session!

 ### Description
 This description section will hold some basic information on how to use the app:<br>